Living in Seoul as a Digital Nomad: A Complete Guide

 Food in South Korea

-Despite its high-tech infrastructure, local life revolves around traditions and rituals.
-For example, having regular dinners with your business partners, clients, colleagues, friends, or family is a must-have.
-Fortunately, Korean food is excellent, and I enjoyed every single of my thrice-a-week social dinners (Yep, three times a week!).
+For example, having regular dinners with your business associates, clients, colleagues, friends, or family is a must-do.
+Fortunately, Korean food is excellent, and I enjoyed every single one of my thrice-a-week social dinners (Yep, three times a week!).

 This article does not have enough space to describe the different types of restaurants, dishes, and dining rituals, but I can assure you that you won’t go hungry.
-Korean food is extremely variated, and, as a world city, Seoul offers a wide array of other Asian and Western cuisines.
-Still, there are a few things you should be aware of.

-First, dinner and drinking go hand in hand.
-You can’t have one without the other.
-And boy, Koreans love to drink, ladies and gentlemen alike.
 As a strong-spirit-loving East European, I had no issues adapting, but if you are not used to heavy drinking, I suggest you limit your intake.
 I saw many foreigners pass out on the streets around restaurants and pubs.

 Kimchi and tofu